fedora-infra/mdapi/README.md

     ```
     $ cd metasource
     ```
-4. Build the executable binary using the following command.
+4. Install the git hook scripts
     ```
+    $ pre-commit install
+    ```
+5. Build the executable binary using the following command.
+    ```
     $ go build -o meta main.go
     ```
-5. View the help contents of the service's command line interface.
+6. View the help contents of the service's command line interface.
     ```
     $ ./meta --help
     ```